basiliscos/cpp-bredis/README.md

 ## Features

 - header only
-- low-level controls (i.e. you can cancel, or do you manual DNS-resolving before connection)
+- low-level controls (i.e. you can cancel, or do manual DNS-resolving before a connection)
 - unix domain sockets support
 - works on linux (clang, gcc) and windows (msvc)
 - synchronous & asynchronous interface